James McSweeney: KSW

 McSweeney was expected to face Polish prospect Michal Andryszak at KSW 45 on 6 October 2018.
 However, Andryszak was pulled from the event due to injury and was replaced by Thiago Silva.
 McSweeney lost the fight by unanimous decision.

-McSweeney faced Hatef Moeil at Mix Fight Championship 26 on June 22, 2019, losing the bout via first-round technical knockout.
+McSweeney faced Hatef Moeil at Mix Fight Championship 26 on 22 June 2019, losing the bout via first-round technical knockout.
 In September 2021, McSweeney announced that he had retired from mixed martial arts competition in order to continue his kickboxing career.

 Kickboxing career

 Having already fought in numerous kickboxing bouts during his career, McSweeney signed with Glory in September 2021.
 He was scheduled to face Antonio Plazibat at Glory: Collision 3 on 23 October 2021.
 However, Plazibat was replaced by Gökhan Saki after Plazibat replaced Jamal Ben Saddik against Benjamin Adegbuyi.
 McSweeney lost by second-round knockout via leg kicks.

 In December 2022, McSweeney defeated Bugra Erdogan to win the Mix Fight Heavyweight Championship.
 The event took place in Frankfurt, Germany.

+McSweeney was expected to face Badr Hari in the main event of Glory 88 on 9 September 2023.
+The fight was cancelled as Hari withdrew from the fight.

+In 2024, McSweeney retired from kickboxing.

 Personal life

 McSweeney is married with one daughter.
-They reside in Plano, Texas.
+They reside in Rockwall, Texas.
 He is a former security guard.
 On 15 August 2012, he stopped an attempted robbery at a convenience store in Las Vegas by subduing a man armed with a knife.